Thousands march through Brussels against health measures

 A podium has been set up at the finish line to make speeches, with the march expected to end around 5:00 PM.

-“We denounce the restrictive measures of freedom, which have not been a structural solution for health care,” the organisers defended in their statement.
+“We denounce the restrictive measures of freedom, which have not been a structural solution for health care,” the organisers said in their statement.